Optimized-Brain/Resume-Builder/README.md

 ## Customization

 - **Styling:**
-  Modify `static/css/main.css` or add inline styles in `base.html` to adjust the look and feel.

 - **Templates:**
   Edit the templates in `resume/templates/resume/` to suit your desired layout.
 The base template includes a footer with helpful resume tips and external links.